Back to search results

 School: Public Affairs

 The John Glenn College of Public Affairs is committed to developing students into leaders who can take on complex issues and make change a reality in civic life.
 The public management, leadership and policy major provides professional, managerial and analytical skills, along with specialized knowledge in a policy or management area the student is passionate about.
 Students also receive training in data analysis, economics and public finance.
-Whether students see themselves tackling homelessness in their community, taming the growing national debt or creating educational opportunities for impoverished women around the globe, a degree from the Glenn College will provide them with the knowledge and skills to get the job done.

-Students can apply to Ohio State directly as majors in public management, leadership and policy in the John Glenn College of Public Affairs.
+Students can apply to Ohio State directly as majors in public management, leadership and policy at the John Glenn College of Public Affairs.
 Current Ohio State students may declare the major at any time.

-Courses topics for the major:
+Course topics for the major:

-• introduction to public affairs
+• Introduction to public affairs

-• civic engagement
+• Civic engagement

-• public management
+• Public management

-• leadership
+• Leadership

-• politics and policy
+• Law and policy

-• public budgeting
+• Public budgeting

-• public economics and finance
+• Public economics and finance

-• policy analysis
+• Policy analysis

-• public affairs research paper
+• Public affairs research paper

-• public affairs specialization courses
+• Public affairs specialization courses

 Students are encouraged to pursue internships that are related to their respective policy interest areas.
 Glenn College's career services helps students locate and secure internships in the greater Columbus area.
 Past interns have worked with local employers at organizations such as: